 The Applicant will conduct an investigation of the site officially called a "remedial investigation" (RI).
 This investigation will be performed with NYSDEC oversight.
+The

-The Applicant must develop a remedial investigation workplan, which is subject to public comment.
+Applicant has developed a remedial investigation workplan, which was subject to public comment with the application.